vinaygaykar/sample-blog.kriti.blog/content/ideal-blog/index.md

 ## Cover image

-For cover image, just add an image with the name `conver` in same folder as this markdown file.
+For cover image, just add an image with the name `cover` in same folder as this markdown file.

 ## Markdown support

 To see how to write a blog and supported tags in markdown visit [markdown-support page](/mardown-support).

----